2002–03 Juventus FC season

-The 2002–03 season was Juventus Football Club's 105th in existence and 101st consecutive season in the top flight of Italian football.
+The 2002–03 season was Juventus's 105th in existence and 101st consecutive season in the top flight of Italian football.

 Juventus enjoyed much success, with Marcello Lippi guiding the team to the Serie A title for the second season in a row, finishing seven points ahead of Inter and 11 in front of A.C.
 Milan and, in Europe, reaching the Champions League Final after eliminating powerhouses like Real Madrid en route.
 In the all-Italian final, Juventus faced Milan and were beaten in a penalty shoot-out after a goalless draw.
 It was the fourth time that Lippi had led Juventus to the Champions League final (winning in 1996 but losing in 1997 and 1998).

 Lippi employed the 4–3–1–2 formation for most of the season, with Pavel Nedvěd in the role of trequartista instead of his usual left midfield position.
 Nedvěd had one of the best seasons of his career and was awarded the 2003 Ballon d'Or in the wake of his performances.
 Unfortunately for the club, he was ruled out of the Champions League final after receiving a yellow card in the second leg of the semi-final against Real Madrid, and his absence would be greatly felt.